Person-centred therapy explained (and how it can help)

 When people first come to therapy, they often ask what kind of therapy I offer.
 My approach is called person-centred therapy, a form of talk therapy that focuses on you as the expert of your own experience.

 It is based on the work of psychologist Carl Rogers, who believed we are all born with an innate sense of who we truly are, our real selves.
 If you have ever watched a small child play without fear or self-consciousness, you have seen that authenticity.
-As we grow up, we are shaped by family, education, culture and society.
-Over time, we can lose touch with that natural self and begin to live according to other people’s expectations.
+As we grow up, we are influenced by family, education, culture and society.
+We can lose touch with that natural self and begin to live according to other people’s expectations.
 Our true self still wants to be seen and understood, but we have learned to hide it away.
+Often, this disconnect produces symptoms like depression, anxiety and low self-esteem.

 What makes it effective